navgurukul/newton/readingcom/strategies.md

 Studies show that people who read characters instead of an alphabet (like Chinese people, for example) have very different brain paths for reading than those of people who do use an alphabet.

 5. **Look for related words and ideas.**
 Understanding every sentence is a good start, but now it’s time to link all the sentences together and understand the full text.
-You can do that by looking for words and ideas that are related, and making sure you understand how they go together.
+You can do that by looking for words and ideas that are related, and making sure you understand how you go together.

 One way to do that is by looking for repeated words and phrases.
 This method works well in our example since the word “circuit” is repeated many times in just two paragraphs.